anirudhdivecha/PredictingHeartDisease/README.md

 # Heart Disease Prediction Project

-This repository contains the final project for predicting heart disease using machine learning models.
+This repository contains a project for predicting heart disease using machine learning models.
 The project focuses on analyzing patient data, identifying significant predictors, and building interpretable models.
+A project report written in LaTeX dicussing methods and results is also provided in this repo.

 ---